Nov 07 2016

 What exactly is powder coating?

 In the simplest terms, powder coating is a “dry” painting process that does not utilize a liquid substrate – that is, conventional paint – to coat an item.
-Instead, the items to be coated have a negative electrical charge run through them and then are then exposed to a positively charged, free-flowing, dry powder.
+Instead, the items to be coated have a negative electrical charge run through them and they are then exposed to a positively charged, free-flowing, dry powder.

 The “opposites” attract and a relatively thick layer of coating is deposited.
 Heat is then applied to cure the paint and create a “baked-on” finish that is significantly harder and tougher than those produced by conventional paint.

 The powder coating process also eliminates the need for the use of volatile organic compounds (VOCs) in the painting process (this is what reduces post-production waste).
-Large scale manufacturers love powder coating for this very reason.
+Large-scale manufacturers love powder coating for this very reason.
 They also tend to love it for its durability and affordability as well.

 What types of manufacturing projects use powder coating?

 - Automotive parts – Everything from the chassis of tractors and other farm equipment to custom aftermarket parts for high-end automobiles are powder coated.
 Automotive manufacturers are one of the largest users of powder coating -as the newly-developed clear finish not only protects against the ravages of Mother Nature but also man-made damage such as scratches and damage from road salt.